marcchua/go-vault-demo/examples/gcp/README.md

 # go-vault-demo-gcp

-This folder will help you deploy on GCP.
+This folder will help you deploy on GCP using the [GCE](https://www.vaultproject.io/docs/auth/gcp.html#gce) and [IAM](https://www.vaultproject.io/docs/auth/gcp.html#iam) auth methods.

 ### Setup